react-navigation/react-navigation/docs/api/navigators/DrawerNavigator.md

 ### DrawerNavigatorConfig
 - `drawerLockMode` - Specifies the [lock mode](https://facebook.github.io/react-native/docs/drawerlayoutandroid.html#drawerlockmode) of the drawer.
-This can also update dynamically by using screenProps.mode on your top level router.
+This can also update dynamically by using screenProps.lockMode on your top level router.
 - `drawerWidth` - Width of the drawer
 - `drawerPosition` - Options are `left` or `right`.
 Default is `left` position.
 - `contentComponent` - Component used to render the content of the drawer, for example, navigation items.
 Receives the `navigation` prop for the drawer.
 Defaults to `DrawerItems`.
 For more information, see below.